t8rtits/cloudflared/README.md

-# Instructions for Cloudflare Tunnels (formerly known as Argo Tunnels) on DOCKER
+# Instructions for Cloudflare Tunnels on DOCKER with Nginx Proxy Manager(formerly known as Argo Tunnels)

 # NOT COMPLETE - DO NOT USE